gsdriver/blackjack-game-server/README.md

                                      //   insurance, noinsurance, surrender, double, split, hit, stand,
                                      //   bet, shuffle, or resetbankroll (after the player runs out of money) "dealerHand":{
-            outcome:string,          // The outcome of the dealer's hand after they've peeked at their hole card for a blackjack:
+            outcome:string,          // The outcome after the dealer peeked at their hole card for a blackjack:
                                      //   dealerblackjack, nodealerplayerjack, or playing
             cards:[
                 {rank: integer,      // Rank of the card from 1 (Ace) - 13 (King)